coderarjob/cargs/README.md

 ## cargs

 Cargs came about inspired by Tsoding's [flag.h](https://github.com/tsoding/flag.h).
-This however is not a fork, it takes only the idea as inspiration, the implementation, API is fully custom and written from scratch.
+This is however not a fork, it only took the idea as inspiration.
+The implementation, API is fully custom and written from scratch.

 When you add an argument, you must also specify its type.
 This type determines what kind of input is